silverstripeltd/silverstripe-discoverer-search-ui/README.md

 [Discoverer > Simple Usage](https://github.com/silverstripeltd/silverstripe-discoverer/blob/main/docs/simple-usage.md)
 example.

-### Records template
+### Record template

 As mentioned in the description, Discoverer (and this theme) have no way of knowing what fields you are using in your search index.

-This theme has provided a sample `Records.ss` template, which assumes some basic fields are available:
+This theme has provided a sample `Record.ss` template, which assumes some basic fields are available:

 * `title`
 * `link`
-* `body` (this is a default field for the Silverstripe search service when files like PDFs are processed)
 * `content`

-If you do not use these fields, or you have slightly different names for them, then you will need to override the template found under `templates/SilverStripe/Discoverer/Service/Results/Records.ss`.
+If you do not use these fields, or you have slightly different names for them, then you will need to override the template found under `templates/SilverStripe/Discoverer/Service/Results/Record.ss`.

 ## Contributing